-Operating supplies and expenses increased \$15.6 million in the first quarter of 2017 due primarily to the increase in diesel fuel costs as compared to the first quarter of 2016.
+Operating supplies and expenses increased \$8.2 million and \$23.9 million in the second quarter and first half of 2017, respectively, as compared to the same prior-year periods.
 The cost of diesel fuel, excluding fuel taxes, represents the largest component of operating supplies and expenses, and can vary based on both average price per gallon and consumption.
-The increase in diesel fuel costs, excluding fuel taxes, was due primarily to a 32.4% increase in our average cost per gallon between the periods compared, partially offset by a 1.5% decrease in gallons consumed.
-Our fuel consumption continued to benefit from improvements in our miles per gallon from the newer, more fuel-efficient equipment added to our operations during 2016.
+The increase in diesel fuel costs, excluding fuel taxes, was due primarily to an 11.1% and 26.9% increase in our average cost per gallon of diesel fuel as compared to the second quarter and first half of 2016, respectively.
+In addition, our gallons consumed increased 3.3% and 0.9% in the second quarter and first half of 2017, respectively, as compared to the same prior-year periods due primarily to increases in miles driven.
 We do not use diesel fuel hedging instruments and our costs are therefore subject to market price fluctuations.
-Other operating supplies and expenses, excluding diesel fuel, remained consistent as a percent of revenue between the periods compared.